Shooting in North Bergen, New Jersey leaves 1 dead, 4 wounded

-NORTH BERGEN, New Jersey (WABC) -- At least one person is dead and four others wounded after a shooting in New Jersey early Sunday.
+NORTH BERGEN, New Jersey (WABC) -- One person was killed and four others wounded in a shooting in New Jersey early Sunday, authorities said.

 Police responded to the scene on 46th Street in North Bergen just before 4 a.m. after a report of shots fired.